Murci20965/Movie_recommender_system/README.md

 3. **Recommendation Engine:** Uses SVD to generate personalized movie recommendations.
 4. **Evaluation Metrics:** Measures system performance using RMSE (Root Mean Squared Error) and Bayesian average ratings.

+### Recommender System Using SVD
+#### Approach
+In this project, we developed a movie recommendation system using the MovieLens dataset enriched with additional data from IMDB.
+Our primary approach leveraged collaborative filtering using Singular Value Decomposition (SVD) to predict user ratings and recommend movies.
+Below, we detail our approach and the mathematical foundation of SVD used in the project.

+Data Processing
+Data Cleaning:

+We began by loading the datasets, which included ratings, movie metadata, and user-generated tags.
+Missing values were handled appropriately to ensure a clean dataset for analysis.
+Data Integration:

+We merged the MovieLens ratings with the additional IMDB metadata to enrich our dataset.
+This step allowed us to incorporate more features and improve the accuracy of our recommendations.
+Data Preparation:

+We split the dataset into training and test sets to evaluate the performance of our recommender system.
+Collaborative Filtering with SVD
+Collaborative filtering predicts user preferences by analyzing the preferences of many users.
+The underlying assumption is that if users have agreed in the past, they will likely agree in the future.

+Singular Value Decomposition (SVD) is a powerful matrix factorization technique used in collaborative filtering to decompose the user-item interaction matrix into lower-dimensional matrices.

+**Evaluation:**

+We evaluated our model using metrics such as Root Mean Squared Error (RMSE) on the test set.
+This helped us assess the accuracy and effectiveness of our recommendation system.
+Practical Implementation
+Libraries Used:

+We utilized Python libraries such as pandas, numpy, and scikit-learn for data processing and model building.
+The Surprise library was used for implementing the SVD algorithm.
+Algorithm Application:

+The training data was fed into the SVD algorithm to learn the user and item latent factors.
+We tuned the hyperparameters (such as the number of factors, learning rate, and regularization) to optimize the model's performance.
+Generating Recommendations:

+Once trained, the model was used to predict ratings for unseen user-item pairs.
+Based on these predictions, we generated a list of top recommended movies for each user.
+Key Achievements
+Successfully implemented SVD to factorize the user-item interaction matrix.
+Achieved a low RMSE score, indicating accurate rating predictions.
+Developed a recommendation system that can efficiently handle large-scale data.
+By leveraging the power of SVD in collaborative filtering, we created an effective movie recommendation system that provides personalized suggestions based on user preferences.

 ### Insights and Recommendations
 - **Personalized Experience:** Users receive movie recommendations tailored to their tastes and preferences, leading to higher user satisfaction and engagement.
 - **Increased User Interaction:** The system encourages users to explore new movies and genres, boosting user interaction and platform usage.